-- Boil the water until your baby is at least 6 months old.
+- Boil the water until your baby is 12 months old.

 - When an electric kettle automatically switches off is fine.

-- Kettles with no automatic switch-off should be turned off within 30 seconds of boiling.
+- Kettles with no automatic switch-off should be turned off after 30 seconds of boiling.

-- Water that comes from a tap with a filter also needs to be boiled (until at least 6 months of age).
+- Water that comes from a tap with a filter also needs to be boiled.

 - Add fresh water to the kettle each time you make up formula.

-- Let the water cool before you use it so it is lukewarm, or about room temperature.
+- Let the water cool before you use it so it is about room temperature.

 Spring or rain water does not have fluoride in it.
 Some bottled water now has fluoride added.
 Tap water in some country areas also does not have fluoride added.
 If you can't use water with fluoride for your baby's formula speak to your dentist about your baby's teeth.